microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 This assumes that the UI is already set up and we just need to boot up the Angular app

-Navigate into the ContosoAIAppsFrontend folder and install the application dependencies
+Navigate into the `/ContosoAIAppsFrontend` folder and install the application dependencies

 If your function app is running on a different port or machine, please update the src/environments/environment.ts config file accordingly
+**TODO:** Add Instructions on how to grab the codespace port forwarding URL into environment.ts

 ```
 # Navigates into the folder
 cd ContosoAIAppsFrontend

+# Installs the node packages required for the frontend
+npm install

 # Starts up the web application on your local machine
 npm start